akash9081/alpha-numeral_recognition/README.md

 OBJECTIVE

-The objective of the work done by us can be summarised into following few points:
+The objective of the work done by us can be summarised as below:

 ● Building a recognition system for English alphabets and digits.